MarkEddy001/alx-higher_level_programming/0x00-python-hello_world/README.md

 # 0x00.
 Python - Hello, World
-This folder contains a basic introduction of the python programming language.
+This folder contains a basic introduction to the Python programming language.

-### Note: When doing this project, After using text editor of your choice to create and access the file on insert mode.Ensure the first line of all your files should be exactly `#!/bin/bash`, then the second line is having the correct command/answer.
+### Note: When doing this project, After using a text editor of your choice to create and access the file on insert mode.
+Ensure the first line of all your files is exactly `#!/bin/bash`, and then the second line has the correct command/answer.
-(From your terminal, convert the file created to `SCRIPT` i.e: chmod u+x filename `Else the last checker on task 0 and task 1 won't check`)
+(From your terminal, convert the file created to `SCRIPT` i.e.: chmod u+x filename `Else the last checker on task 0 and task 1 won't check`)

 ## Contents
 - [0-run](0-run) : a Shell script that runs a Python script.